By Frank Bowman

 In a recent post, my blog co-author Sam Crosby noted a new article in the Harvard Law Review Forum by Professor Nikolas Bowie arguing that impeachable “high crimes & misdemeanors” must be criminal in character.
 Professor Bowie relies primarily on his exegesis of arguments made by former Justice Curtis at the impeachment trial of President Andrew Johnson.
 While Prof. Bowie’s position has the virtue of being arrestingly contrarian, it is also dead wrong, inasmuch as he misreads the text and structure of the constitution, the entire sweep of Anglo-American legal history, and indeed the Johnson impeachment itself.

-Professor Bowie (not unlike Professors Tribe and Matz in their recent book) ignores copious evidence that the Framers and other members of the founding generation had a sophisticated understanding of British parliamentary impeachment practice and pre- and post-Revolutionary American impeachment practice that informed their adoption of the phrase “high crimes and misdemeanors.”
+Professor Bowie ignores copious evidence that the Framers and other members of the founding generation had a sophisticated understanding of British parliamentary impeachment practice and pre- and post-Revolutionary American impeachment practice that informed their adoption of the phrase “high crimes and misdemeanors.”
 That phrase had been used for centuries, on both sides of the Atlantic, to embrace both criminal and non-criminal official misbehavior.
 As both Raoul Berger in his classic 1970s study and I in my upcoming book conclude, there is no evidence that any impeached official in either Great Britain or America prior to 1788 ever successfully defended against impeachment on the ground that his conduct was not criminal.
 The historical derivation of the phrase “high crimes and misdemeanors,” together with multiple statements at the Constitutional Convention and later by the founding generation make clear that, as a matter of original understanding, impeachable conduct was not limited to indictable crime.

 In addition, Prof. Bowie also (quite inexplicably) ignores the evidence of every other American impeachment post-1788 except that of President Johnson.
 Those impeachments, whether of judges, legislators (one), or executive branch officials are chock full of charges of non-criminal impeachable conduct.
-Senator William Blount was impeached in 1797 for a non-criminal (though outrageous) scheme to give Great Britain control of Spanish holdings in Florida and Louisiana; he was acquitted, but only because the Senate seems to have concluded that senators are not “civil officers” subject to impeachment.
+Senator William Blount was impeached in 1797 on five articles for an outrageous scheme to give Great Britain control of Spanish holdings in Florida and Louisiana.
+The first of the articles alluded obliquely to violations of the Neutrality Act, which if charged in a court might have been criminal, but the other four articles alleged no conduct even arguably criminal.
+Blount was acquitted, but only because the Senate seems to have concluded that senators are not “civil officers” subject to impeachment.
 Multiple federal judges have been impeached and some convicted and removed for non-criminal behavior.
 The articles of impeachment reported out of the Judiciary Committee against Richard Nixon contain numerous allegations of non-criminal behavior and the Committee concluded that crime was not a requirement for impeachment.

 Prof. Bowie attempts to elide the overwhelming historical evidence two ways.
 First, he focuses on the procedures in American impeachments and some of the terminology used to describe them.
 In particular, he emphasizes the trial-like features of the House and Senate decisional process and the employment of terms like “convict” or “conviction” to describe the Senate’s verdict.
 But this is a remarkably elemental error.
 It is not the procedures of American impeachments (or any other legal proceeding), but their consequences that establish their fundamental character.
 What distinguishes crime from other delicts is not the procedures employed to determine liability, but the potential consequences attendant on a finding of liability.
 Crimes can result in loss of life, freedom, or property, and are attended by public opprobrium that does not necessarily attach to any mere civil judgment.
 It is because of the uniquely severe consequences that follow a criminal conviction that the law establishes uniquely protective procedures as a prerequisite to such a conviction.
 Criminal procedures attach to criminal consequences, not the other way round.